MeteSayan/monterail-be-task/README.md

 - The configuration file should be checked before deployment (config/default.js).
 - Tested node versions v14.17.0 & v16.16.0
 - Nestjs must be installed (npm i -g @nestjs/cli).
-- Postgresql must be installed.
+- PostgreSQL must be installed.
 Database settings can be changed in configuration file.

 ```bash
 $ yarn